Seasonal Yard Waste Collection Service

 Weekly Collection

-Get a yard waste cart and up to eight compostable bags collected each week.
-There is an annual fee of $119.06.
+Seasonal service includes a 64-gallon yard waste cart and up to eight compostable bags collected each week.
+There is an annual fee.
+The 2025 fee is $119.06.
 This fee is not adjusted if service ends early in the season.
-Yard waste collection is the same day as garbage collection.
+Yard waste is collected on the same day as garbage collection.

 One-Time Pick-Up

-You can set out a compostable bag or bundle of yard waste beside your garbage cart ($4 per bag/bundle).
+Yard Waste must be placed in a compostable bag or tied bundle next to your garbage cart ($4 per bag/bundle).
+See below for details.

 Preparing for Collection